alexrainman/secure-modernhttpclient/README.md

 On SSL Handshake step (5), the client certificate is sent to the server and verified on step (6).

-Adding the client certificate to the platform specific TrustStore, using the certificate in ```pfx``` format base64 string and its passphrase, is required.
+To add the client certificate to the platform specific TrustStore, the ```pfx``` certificate Base64 and its passphrase are required.

 A certificate in pfx format can be created from ```client.crt```, ```client.key``` and a ```passphrase``` using openssl: